BigBoss-0303/RC6_CBC_ELGamal_RabinSignature/README.md

 * Install the python package "tinyec" (pip install tinyec).

 * Run the program:
   * To encrypt & decrypt a message, run encrypt.py & decrypt.py together.
+  * Input some message for encryption.